Angtian/NeMo/README.md

 ```

 **Step 2: Training NeMo**
-Modify the variables in TrainNeMo.sh.
+Modify the settings in TrainNeMo.sh.
 GPUS: set avaliable GPUs for training depend on your machine.
 The standard setting use 7 gpus (6 for backbone, 1 for feature bank).
 If you have only 4 GPUs available, we suggest to turn off the "--sperate_bank" in training stage.
 MESH_DIMENSIONS: "single" or "multi".
 TOTAL_EPOCHS: The default setting is 800 epochs, which takes 3 to 4 days to train on an 8 GPUs machine.
 However, 400 training epochs could already yeild good accuracy.
 The final performance for the raw Pascal3D+ over train epochs: